 Federal income tax

 You only withhold federal income taxes from employee wages.
 Your business does not pay federal income tax.
-You determine how much to withhold based on income tax tables, each employee’s earnings, and withholding allowances claimed on the Form W-4 personal allowances worksheet.
+You determine how much to withhold based on income tax tables, each employee’s earnings, and information entered on Form W-4.

 Federal income taxes go to the U.S. Treasury General Fund.
 The Treasury then disburses money to government agencies based on the federal budget.